JadeJiao/CS62finalProject-easyStration/README.md

 CHEM191
 ```

-Which is a list of all chemistry courses and the courses for which they are prerequisites, if any.
-Note that it is normal for courses from other areas (such as math and biology) to also appear if they help fulfill the chemistry major in some way.
+Which is a list of all chemistry courses and the courses that they enable, if any.
+Note that it is normal for courses from other areas (such as math and biology) to also appear if they help fulfill the chemistry major in some way or are prerequisites for some chemistry courses.

 After you've seen your course eligibility and explored major-specific courses, our third feature helps you figure out what to actually take next semester.
 Based on the input file you initially provided (your majors, GEs left, preferred campuses and times, and whether you're prioritizing major or GE requirements), the system will ask:

 ```text
 How many courses would you like us to recommend?
 ```